Thursday, August 29, 2024

 • "I had never had a chewing gum.
 The first I just ate, but it was difficult to swallow.
 The second, I had in my mouth for many hours.
 Then I put it in a glass of water for the next day."

-He told us about the House of Lists, where the equivalent of the KGB kept records of everyone.
+He told us about the House of Leaves, where the equivalent of the KGB kept records of everyone.
 Nobody was safe.
 Friends spoke about friends, husbands denounced their wives, fiancées never trusted their lovers.
 We really can't imagine it.
 We have no idea.

 As most of you know, I am an atheist.
 It would make me a bad person if I denied anyone the right to worship her or his deity.
 The Communists moved in and eradicated it all.
 That's why you can find essentially no old mosques or churches.
 Nada—all destroyed, and all the imams and priests killed, after being tortured to implicate others.
 Pretty sick.
 Most mosques are probably less than 45 years old.
 Nowadays, Albania is a majority Muslim country (around 60%), with about 25% to 30% orthodox Christians and the rest Catholics (plus some fringe groups).
 According to our guide, Albanians have more religious holidays than any other country on Earth because the members of the three main religions live in such harmony that everyone shuts things down for any religious holiday.
 Catholic churches next to mosques next to orthodox churches, and nobody gets pissed off at the others.
 Wow.